-members also exhibiting a trend toward more place fields within a given session than contingency-invariant members (Extended Data Fig. 7c).
-Moreover, while members of a given contingency-invariant pattern had overlapping firing fields, members of a given contingency-discriminating pattern were markedly less spatially correlated (Fig. 5a,b,e and Extended Data Fig. 6).
-This weaker spatial overlap was observed regardless of the membership threshold used (Extended Data Fig. 7d,e) and was robust to differences in temporal correlation among members' spike trains (Extended Data Fig. 7f).
-In addition, while contingency-invariant coactivity was spatially biased toward the place fields of their member neurons, this bias was significantly weaker for contingency-discriminating patterns (Extended Data Fig. 7g,h).
-This finding was corroborated by a separate analysis showing lower place field similarity of neuron pairs with high explained variance for contingency than neuron pairs with low explained variance (Extended Data Fig. 7i).
+During exploration of a novel environment, CA1 neurons with overlapping place fields can form spatially tuned coactivity patterns.^{17,32}.
+To investigate the spatial tuning of coactivity patterns during contingency learning, we computed for each detected pattern the spatial map corresponding to the time-course of its activation strength, as well as the individual firing rate maps of each of its member neurons.
+Contingency-discriminating coactivity was markedly less spatially coherent than contingency-invariant coactivity (Fig. 5a-d and Extended Data Fig. 6).
+This was concomitant with the less spatially coherent firing of contingency-discriminating pattern members relative to their contingency-invariant counterparts (Extended Data Fig. 7a,b), with contingency-discriminating members also exhibiting a trend towards more place fields within a given session compared to contingency-invariant members (Extended Data Fig. 7c).
+Moreover, while members of a given contingency-invariant pattern had overlapping firing fields, members of a given contingency-discriminating pattern were markedly less spatially correlated (Fig. 5a,b,e; Extended Data Fig. 6).
+This weaker spatial overlap was observed regardless of the membership threshold used (Extended Data Fig. 7d,e) and was robust to differences in temporal correlation amongst members' spike trains (Extended Data Fig. 7f).
+In addition, while contingency-invariant coactivity was spatially biased towards the place fields of their member neurons, this bias was significantly weaker for contingency-discriminating patterns (Extended Data Fig. 7g,h).
+This finding was corroborated by a separate analysis showing lower place field similarity of neuron pairs with high explained variance for contingency compared to neuron pairs with low explained variance (Extended Data Fig. 7i).
 Finally, we found no evidence that contingency discrimination by a given coactivity pattern reflects contingency-gated spatial remapping of its member neurons.
-In fact, the spatial map of an individual member of either pattern type was on average more similar across sessions of different contingencies than sessions of the same contingency (Fig. 5f,g and Extended Data Fig. 7j), even when matching the spatial coherence of contingency-discriminating pattern members to that of their contingency-invariant counterparts (Extended Data Fig. 7k).
-Moreover, members of the same contingency-discriminating pattern were as spatially correlated with each other across sessions of their preferred contingency as they were across sessions of the opposite contingency (Extended Data Fig. 7l).
+In fact, the spatial map of an individual member of either pattern type was on average more similar across sessions of different contingencies than sessions of the same contingency (Fig. 5f,g; Extended Data Fig. 7j), even when matching the spatial coherence of contingency-discriminating pattern members to that of contingency-invariant counterparts (Extended Data Fig. 7k).
+Moreover, members of the same contingency-discriminating pattern were as spatially correlated with each other across sessions of their preferred contingency as they were across sessions of opposite contingency (Extended Data Fig. 71).
 Overall, these findings show that contingency-invariant coactivity provides robust place representations by binding spatially congruent neurons.
-By contrast, contingency-discriminating patterns stitch together neurons irrespective of their spatially correlated activity, giving rise to spatially discontiguous coactivity consistent with a specialization in representing ongoing behavioral contingency.
+In contrast, contingency-discriminating patterns stitch together neurons irrespective of their spatially correlated activity, giving rise to spatially discontiguous coactivity consistent with a specialization in representing ongoing behavioural contingency.